zhd52/AOUSDOHtools/paper.md

 # **Examples**

 After installation, users can apply `AOUSDOHtools` functions (***Figure 2***) directly to SDOH Survey data from the *All of Us* Research Program.
 In order to extract the SDOH data, a registered *All of Us* researcher would need to create a cohort using the cohort builder tool and select the premade concept set for the survey data.
 The concept set that includes the SDOH Survey data resides under “All Surveys” and then “Social Determinants of Health”.
-By selecting the cohort and the concept set, a registered user can preveiw the dataset prior to launching the analytic platform.
+By selecting the cohort and the concept set, a registered user can preview the dataset prior to launching the analytic platform.

 Detailed examples are available in the package vignette (`vignette("AOUSDOHtools_examples")`).
 Example 1 demonstrates how to compute Neighborhood Cohesion scores using a synthetic dataset that mimics the expected structure of the *All of Us* survey data.